Charles Kay Ogden: Advocacy for Basic English

-Personal life
+Personal life and death

+Ogden died on 20 March 1957 in London, at a private clinic.
+He never married.

+Collections

 Ogden collected a large number of books.
-His incunabula, manuscripts, papers of the Brougham family, and Jeremy Bentham collection were purchased by University College London.
-The balance of his enormous personal library was purchased after his death by the University of California - Los Angeles.
+His incunabula, manuscripts, papers of the Brougham family, and Jeremy Bentham collection were purchased by University College London in 1953 with the help of a grant from the Nuffield Foundation.
+His personal papers and the remaining 100,000 books in his collection were purchased after his death by the University of California - Los Angeles.
+University College London also holds the papers of Mark Haymon, Ogden's solicitor and collaborator.

-Ogden died on 20 March 1957 in London.

 Legacy

 Although neither a trained philosopher nor an academic, Ogden had a material effect on British academic philosophy.
 The Meaning of Meaning enunciated a theory of emotivism.
-Ogden went on to edit as Bentham's Theory of Fictions (1932) a work of Jeremy Bentham, and had already translated in 1911 as The Philosophy of ‘As If’ a work of Hans Vaihinger, both of which are regarded as precursors of the modern theory of fictionalism.
+Ogden went on to edit as Bentham's Theory of Fictions (1932) a work of Jeremy Bentham, and had already translated in 1911 as The Philosophy of 'As If a work of Hans Vaihinger, both of which are regarded as precursors of the modern theory of fictionalism.

 In 1973 Georg Henrik von Wright edited Wittgenstein's Letters to C.K.
 Ogden with Comments on the English Translation of the Tractatus Logico-Philosophicus, including correspondence with Ramsey.